-Did you know the average American consumes upward of 4,500 calories during one holiday meal?
-But all of that good food alone is not the only reason our health and wellness can become derailed during the holiday season.
+Though it's easy to blame, too much good food and drink is not the only reason our health and wellness can become derailed during the holiday season.
 Between the added stress of juggling end-of-the-year work with frequent travel, house guests, and a mile-long list of events to attend it is no wonder our bodies can struggle to keep up.

 That said, there are plenty of ways to arm yourself to stay healthy this year beyond getting your annual flu shot.
 Let’s take a look at wellness tips to practice now — you’ll be thanking yourself for doing so later.

 Stay active, but don’t stress!

 This may seem simple, but when your schedule starts to fill up with work and one holiday commitment after the next, it can get complicated.
 Luckily, you can easily incorporate a bit of physical activity without sacrificing your time with loved ones.
 Take a look at your community activities.
 Usually there are holiday-themed walks that offer a party afterward, making for a fun new holiday tradition with your family and friends.
 Themed walks often call for creative costumes, so add colorful compression socks to your outfit to make a statement.
 You will recover faster by improving circulation in your legs.

 An added bonus?
 Exercise is a natural stress reliever, too!
 Increased stress raises the stress hormone cortisol in the body, which can weaken your immune system — making the chances of you catching your little niece’s cold during Thanksgiving dinner much higher.
 So when you work in even just a little bit of exercise into your holiday plans you’ll be doing both your mind and your body a major favor.